petermchale/trfermikit/README.md

 the repeat unit is smaller than 6bps, known in the community as Short Tandem Repeats
 (STRs),
-we focused on tandem repeats with repeat units larger than 6bps, known as
+we designed `trfermikit` to pick up SVs that `manta` missed in tandem repeats with repeat units larger than 6bps, known as
 Variable Number Tandem Repeats (VNTRs).

 ## Impact

-We designed `trfermikit` to pick up SVs that `manta` missed in VNTRs.

 We then assessed the performance of `trfermikit` and `manta`, in both cases relative to a long-read benchmark callset, on VNTRs.
 The [results](evaluate-calls/evaluate.ipynb) show that `trfermikit` is more sensitive than `manta`.